 The Pacific Northwest is known for its stunning marine and terrestrial ecosystems.
-Mountain ranges, rainforests, diverse estuaries, and rocky shorelines give way to an underwater landscape supporting a diverse web of species, from the iconic orca to microscopic algae.
+Mountain ranges, rainforests, estuaries, and rocky shorelines give way to an underwater landscape supporting a diverse web of species, from the iconic orca to microscopic algae.
 Protecting these resources is critical to sustaining our coastal economy, public health, and quality of life.
-The Northwest Fisheries Science Center, with its headquarters in Seattle, Washington and five research research stations in Washington and Oregon, is home to more than 400 scientists and staff.
+The Northwest Fisheries Science Center, with its headquarters in Seattle, Washington and five research stations in Washington and Oregon is home to more than 350 people with a wide range of expertise.
 Our region includes the eastern Pacific Ocean off the West Coast, as well as the freshwater rivers of Washington, Oregon, and Idaho.

 What We Do

 The scientists at NOAA Fisheries Northwest Fisheries Science Center conduct research to support sustainable fisheries and aquaculture, protect and recover endangered species, guide restoration of habitat, and maintain healthy communities and the ecosystems they rely on.

 We work with our NOAA Fisheries counterpart, the West Coast Region, to:

 - Manage more than 90 commercially important fish species.